Subscribe To This Site

 Most gardeners who try to cultivate more than just a few square metres of land find that the task multiplies overnight almost.
 In springtime all the hedges and garden borders quickly become over-run with various weeds and grasses.
 They appear as if from nowhere - and if you live in the countryside, near to real wild spaces, the problem can be severe.
 Some kind of wilderness control becomes essential, therefore.

 The favoured solution for many people is to break out the noisy strimmer and whiz the garden back into shape.
-This may be OK and when it works, the results can be impressive.
+This may be OK for some purposes and the results can be impressive.

 But many people find that snagged lines and constant breakages make the task less than straightforward.
 There's also a danger of running through a favourite plant hidden in the long grass.
 Strimmers can do quite a bit of damage to young trees and shrubs.